Sharp exponential inequalities for the Ornstein-Uhlenbeck operator: Introduction and main results

 \section{Introduction and main results}

 The Ornstein-Uhlenbeck operator $\lgn$ is defined as

 for a function $u\colon\rn\to\R$, with $n\in\N$.
 Here, $\Delta $ and $\nabla$ denote the usual Laplace and gradient operators, and the dot ``$\cdot$'' stands for scalar product in $\rn$.
-This operator is, under various respects, the natural counterpart of the Laplace operator when the Euclidean ambient space $\rn$, equipped with the Lebesgue measure, is replaced by the Gauss space $\RG$.
+The Ornstein--Uhlenbeck operator is, under various respects, the natural counterpart of the Laplace operator when the Euclidean ambient space $\rn$, equipped with the Lebesgue measure, is replaced by the Gauss space $\RG$.
 The latter is still $\rn$, but endowed with the Gauss probability measure $\gamma_n$, whose density obeys

-The operator $\lgn$ is the infinitesimal generator of the Ornstein-Uhlenbeck semigroup in the Gauss space, defined via the Mehler kernel---see \eg \citep[Section 12.1]{Lun:15} or \citep[Chapter 2]{Urb:19}.
+The operator $\lgn$ is the infinitesimal generator of the Ornstein-Uhlenbeck semigroup in the Gauss space, defined via the Mehler kernel, see \eg \citep[Section 12.1]{Lun:15} or \citep[Chapter 2]{Urb:19}.
 Hence, the operator $\lgn$ stands with respect to the Ornstein-Uhlenbeck semigroup in the Gauss space that the Laplace operator stands to the heat kernel in the Euclidean space.
 Also, recall that the classical Dirichlet integral is the Dirichlet form associated with the Laplace operator in the Euclidean space; likewise, the functional

 is the Dirichlet form associated with the Ornstein-Uhlenbeck operator in the Gauss space.

 The Ornstein-Uhlenbeck operator plays a role in a number of areas and is the subject of a huge literature.
 The lecture notes \citep{Lun:15}, the monograph \citep{Urb:19} and the survey papers \citep{Sjo:97} and \citep{Bog:18} are excellent sources for an introduction to these topics, as well as for a rich collection of related references.